 “Get lost, creep.
 I don’t need a pimp.”

 “When you do, you know where to find me.”

 “Yeah, under a stone.”

-I made like he was going to hit me, and I jumped back.
-I walked into Nathan’s, a little too quickly.
-When he was gone, I didn’t feel like hanging out anymore.
-Then I ran into Pete, one of my Puerto Rican friends.
+He makes like he’s going to hit me.
+I flinch, then walk into Nathan’s, a little too quickly.
+When he’s gone, I don’t feel like hanging out anymore.
+Then I run into Pete, one of my Puerto Rican friends.

 “You still here, man?”

 “Yeah.
 I got another week.
 Com’n, check it out; they got dis new game at the Fountainbleu.
 Ya gotta see it.
 We’ll take the bus.”